yuvik6869/yuvik6869/README.md

 ## 📊 Data Analyst | Turning Data into Actionable Insights

-I'm a data analyst with 1.6 years of experience specializing in data visualization, SQL, Python, and business intelligence.
+I'm a data analyst with 1 year(s) of experience specializing in data visualization, SQL, Python, and business intelligence.
 I love building dashboards that help businesses make data-driven decisions.

 ### 🔭 Current Focus
 - Building interactive dashboards in Tableau and Power BI